orbingol/NURBS-Python/docs/module_cpgen.rst

 Control Points Generator Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:code:`CPGen` module allows users to generate control points grids as an input to :code:`BSpline.Surface` and :code:`NURBS.Surface` classes.
-This module is designed to enable more testing cases in a very simple way and it doesn't have the capabilities of a fully-featured grid generator, but it should be enough to be used side by side with :code:`BSpline` and :code:`NURBS` modules.
+``CPGen`` module allows users to generate control points grids as an input to :py:class:`.BSpline.Surface` and :py:class:`.NURBS.Surface` classes.
+This module is designed to enable more testing cases in a very simple way and it doesn't have the capabilities of a fully-featured grid generator, but it should be enough to be used side by side with ``BSpline`` and ``NURBS`` modules.

-:code:`CPGen.Grid` class provides an easy way to generate control point grids for use with :code:`BSpline.Surface` class and :code:`CPGen.GridWeighted` does the same for :code:`NURBS.Surface` class.
+``CPGen.Grid`` class provides an easy way to generate control point grids for use with :py:class:`.BSpline.Surface` class and ``CPGen.GridWeighted`` does the same for :py:class:`.NURBS.Surface` class.

 Grid
 ====